dsccommunity/xPSDesiredStateConfiguration/README.md

 * **Credential**: Specifies credential of a user which has permissions to send the request.
 Optional.
 * **MatchSource**: Determines whether the remote file should be re-downloaded if file in the DestinationPath was modified locally.
+The default value is true.
 Optional.
 * **TimeoutSec**: Specifies how long the request can be pending before it times out.
 Optional.
 * **Proxy**: Uses a proxy server for the request, rather than connecting